Street photography around the world by Maciej Dakowicz.

 Unfortunately, these photos with a twist do not come often.
 So I don’t call myself a street photographer, I am just a photographer who sometimes manages to take a street photograph.

 What are the key elements of a good single photograph?
 In my opinion it is the content, composition and light.

 The content is most important.
 Sometimes a not perfectly composed and lit photograph still can be good, what matters is the message it conveys.
 The decisive moment is one of the key concepts of the genre.
-It is once in a liftetmime opportunity, if it is gone, it will never happen again.
+It is this once in a lifetime opportunity.
+If it is gone, it will never happen again.
 It is a sort of apogee, the exact moment when something happened.
 The timing is crucial.
 Echoeing is another concept – putting visually similar elements in the frame.
 A cirle here and there, a similar pattern on the wall and somebody’s shirt, a laughing person standing next to a poster with a smiling face – these similarities can produce entertaining images.
 Juxtapositons are slightly different – here we are looking for contrasting elements.
-A not so slim woman with an ice-cream standing next to a poster saying “stay fit”, a well dressed man walking past a poorly dressed one, a hairy guy and a bold one – these differences in the frame make the shot interesting.
+So, a not-so-slim woman with an ice-cream standing next to a poster saying “stay fit”, a well dressed man walking past a poorly dressed one, a hairy guy and a bold one – these differences in the frame make the shot interesting.
 Ambiguity, or a mystery is another concept.
 Here we are talking about pictures that provoke questions rather than answering them.
 Each viewer can interpret the image in a different way.
 Sometimes situations are ambiguous just like that, but often isolating fragments of the scene from the whole context can create a mystery.